Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Conclusion

 Ultimately, the torques from the gas-gas gravitational interactions, hydrodynamical, and SNe torques all reinforce one another, transferring angular momentum radially outward.
-Gravitational torques from dark matter and stellar structure can additionally remove angular momentum from the gas in the iCGM and innermost regions of the disk, respectively.
-This enables gas accreted in galactic outskirts to fuel star formation in the more central regions of disk galaxies over cosmological timescales.
+Gravitational torques from dark matter and stellar structure can additionally remove angular momentum from the gas in the iCGM and innermost regions of the disc, respectively.
+This enables gas accreted in galactic outskirts to fuel star formation in the more central regions of disc galaxies over cosmological timescales.

 In future work, we plan on extending our analysis in the CGM, investigating in more detail the radial velocity and density structures that seem to be modulating the angular momentum transfer in these systems.
-We will also investigate how this picture changes as a function of redshift, investigating how these torques and radial flows behave in the transition from starburst galaxies to stable disks.
+We will also investigate how this picture changes as a function of redshift, investigating how these torques and radial flows behave in the transition from starburst galaxies to stable discs.
+The in-plane component of the torque vector (corresponding to the vertical components of forces) is also of particular interest both in how misaligned gas in the iCGM enters full alignment with the disc at late times, as well as how discs initially form and should be investigated in future work.

 \end{itemize}